wp-plugins/dukagate/readme.txt

 8. Sample product with a widget product

 == Changelog ==

+= 3.7.4.1 =
+* There was an issue with product templates.
+Reverted for now
+* Added shortcode to show total items in cart

 = 3.7.4 =
 * Added tax.
 You can now set global product taxes